AdobeDocs/developers-animatesdk-docs/Camera_object/Camera19.md

 #### Description

-This property is defined Enable camera's color Filter.
+Property; Used to Enable camera's color Filter.

 #### Example

+The following example enables the color filter:

 ```javascript
 var timeline = an.getDocumentDOM().getTimeline();